-5. Progress in setting up the Emerald Network
+6. Progress in the setting-up of the Emerald Network

-With the adoption in December 1998 of Resolution No. 5 (1998) "Rules for the Emerald network", Resolution No. 6 (1998) listing the species requiring specific habitat conservation measures and the development of the bilingual version of the Emerald software, preparatory work for the launching of the Emerald network was successfully concluded.
+With the adoption in December 1998 of Resolution No. 5 (1998) "Rules for the Emerald network", Resolution No. 4 (1996) on habitats requiring specific conservation measures, Resolution No. 6 (1998) listing the species requiring specific habitat conservation measures and the development of the bilingual version of the Emerald software, preparatory work for the launching of the Emerald network was successfully concluded.